 You’ll want to be in close contact with the entertainers and sponsors of your event.
 Checking in with them, signing contracts, and seeing if they can reach out to their network to spread the word.

-You will need closely monitor the progress of your efforts, if one particular method of marketing is not working – choose something else!
+You will need to closely monitor the progress of your efforts; if one particular method of marketing is not working – choose something else!
 Ideally, you’ll have a healthy amount of sign ups from your launch, and thereafter, they will continue to trickle in.

 You’re getting close!

 You’ll now be coming up to less than one month until your event, so (hopefully!), you have all the event management details together, and you will be on the right track for a successful event!